Netlia/documentation/EventForwarding/EventForwarding.md

 ## Event forwarding by HTTP callback

 Partner can specify the endpoint URLs to which events are sent as HTTP(S) POST requests.
 Requests have UTF-8 encoding and "application/json" Content-Type.
 The system tries to pass events in at-least-once mode.
 Therefore, an event may be delivered more than once.
-This situation can be handled by using the `EventId` item, which contains event identifier.
+This situation can be handled by using the `eventId` item, which contains event identifier.

 ### HTTP request URL